 However, Polygon is not the only project that attempts to hasten transactions on Ethereum.
 There are a number of rival blockchains that also support “bridges” and let people trade variants of Ethereum tokens.
 These include:

 The future of crypto scaling solutions like MATIC is uncertain.
-At press time, Ethereum is the largest smart contract network in the world; its native currency, ETH, has a market cap of $438 billion.
-Its rivals are picking up speed but still lag at some distance: Solana, for instance, has a market cap of just $53 billion.
+Ethereum is the largest smart contract network in the world; its native currency, ETH, has a market cap of $183 billion.
+Its rivals are picking up speed but still lag at some distance: Solana, for instance, has a market cap of just $24 billion.

-Ethereum will speed up and become cheaper after the launch of Ethereum 2.0.
+Ethereum will speed up and become cheaper after the Merge.
 It’s expected to launch in full within the next few years, although the project has been beset by numerous delays over the years.
 That said, when ETH 2.0 comes, it may make scaling solutions redundant – or at least less important.